 So, it’s wise to not use a 0% purchase card for:

 - Balance transfers

 - Cash withdrawals (it’s unwise to do this with any credit card, as high rates of interest and other fees will be levied)

 - “Spending” that is considered a cash withdrawal (ie buying travel money or betting tokens)

 One of the best uses of a 0% purchase card is spreading the cost of large purchases - such as a car insurance policy, furniture, a car, or electrical goods.

 You can use the credit card to make the purchase, then divide the balance held on the card by the number of months remaining on the 0% period, set up a direct debit paying this amount each month, and you can effectively borrow for free.

 Be careful to not get carried away with the 0% interest credit and repeated spend on it, 0% purchase cards tend to revert to high rates of interest after the 0% deal comes to an end.

-There’s no such thing as an absolute best 0% interest purchase card, you need to think about what would make a credit card best for your needs.
+However, there’s no such thing as an absolute best 0% interest purchase card, you need to think about what would make a credit card best for your needs.

-But, it really does depend on what you want a card for, if you want fee-free overseas purchases, cashback or specific reward points, then you should carefully search out those cards rather than going for the card with the longest 0% offer.
+If you want fee-free overseas purchases, cashback or specific reward points, then you should carefully search out those cards rather than going for the card with the longest 0% offer.